jasmineke/jasmineke.github.io/content/about/_index.md

 **Why design when your major is CS?**

 Although I enjoy programming from time to time, I decided on a career in design when I could see myself asking more and more questions about the people we design for.
+What is the purpose of software, and who are the people behind it (on both ends)?

 {{<br>}}
-What is the purpose of software, and who are the people behind it (on both ends)?

-Understanding the stories of these people and continuously improving on the craft of telling their stories is something I'd like to keep doing.